botr99/tp/docs/UserGuide.md

 #### Clearing all remarks of a tutee: `clearremark`

-Clears all remarks of the specified tutee.
+You can clear all remarks of a tutee and start afresh with new remarks if their information gets too cluttered.

 <img src="clearremark_ug.png" width="95%"/>